liindawu/sp23-cse110-lab4/expose/javascript/part2.md

 10. at line 12, the value of prices.length will be output to the console, so in this case, 3 will be output.

-11. this funcion will return an array of all the prices in the array 'prices' in the same exact order but with the discount in 'discount' applied to each price. although 'discounted' is of type const, this doesn't mean the list can't be pushed to -- it simply means that 'discounted' can't be reassigned.
+11. this function will return an array of all the prices in the array 'prices' in the same exact order but with the discount in 'discount' applied to each price. although 'discounted' is of type const, this doesn't mean the list can't be pushed to -- it simply means that 'discounted' can't be reassigned.

 12.
     - (A) student.name